SANTHAN-KUMAR/Banking-system/README.md

    - You get blockchain-style proof and security, but with regulatory flexibility and customer protections only banks can offer.

 **6. Foundation for Advanced Features**
-   - Ready for AI-based fraud detection, asset tokenization, open banking APIs, and more (see [Final Scope.md](Final%20Scope.md)).
+   - Conceptual AI-based fraud detection, asset tokenization, open banking APIs, and more (see [Final Scope.md](Final%20Scope.md)).

 ---